Amnon Shashua: Business

 In 1995, Shashua founded CogniTens, which was sold to Hexagon AB in 2007.
 In 1999, Shashua co-founded Mobileye, a company that develops systems-on-chip and computer vision algorithms for driving assistance systems, as well as autonomous driving technology.
-On August 1, 2014 Mobileye launched its IPO on the NYSE which was the biggest Israeli IPO ever in the US raising approximately $1 billion at a market cap of $5.3 billion.
+On August 1, 2014, Mobileye launched its IPO on the NYSE which was the biggest Israeli IPO ever in the US raising approximately $1 billion at a market cap of $5.3 billion.

 In 2010, Shashua co-founded OrCam, an Israeli company which launched an assistive device for the visually impaired based on computer vision capabilities.

 In August 2017, Intel acquired Mobileye for approximately $15.3 billion.
 Shashua became a senior vice president at Intel, in addition to his title of President and CEO of Mobileye.
 In 2017, he also co-founded AI21 Labs.
+In 2020, he was awarded the Dan David Prize for his work in Artificial Intelligence.

 In October 2022, Mobileye went public again, trading on the Nasdaq Stock Exchange with Shashua as its CEO.

-Awards and recognition

-Shashua received first prize in the 2004 Kaye Innovation award, and the 2005 Mifal HaPayis Landau Prize for Science and Research in the area of Exact Sciences - Robotics.

-On Israeli Independence Day 2017, Shashua was chosen to light a torch at the national ceremony on Mt.
-Herzl.

-In 2019, Shashua was recognized by the Society for Imaging Science and Technology as the Electronic Imaging (EI) Scientist of the Year.

-In 2020, he was awarded the Dan David Prize for his work in Artificial Intelligence.

-In 2022, he was awarded the Mobility Innovator Award and was inducted into The Automotive Hall of Fame.

-In 2023, he was awarded MotorTrend's first Software-Defined Vehicle Innovator (SDVI) Award.
+In 2022, he co-founded Mentee Robotics with Prof. Shai Shalev-Shwartz and Prof. Lior Wolf to develop intelligent humanoid robots.
+In 2023, he was awarded Israel Prize in the category lifetime achievement and exceptional contribution to the nation.

+In 2023, he founded AAI Technologies with Prof. Shai Shalev-Shwartz, Dr. Yoav Levine, Dr. Or Sharir, Dr. Noam Weiss, and Dr. Gal Benyamini.
+The company develops expert-based artificial intelligence (Expert AI) systems.
+In September 2025, the startup was on track to becoming a unicorn.

+Philanthropy

+Shashua, along with his family, has engaged in various philanthropic activities through the Shashua Family Foundation.

+Shashua's wife, Anat Ramaty Shashua, is president of the Foundation as well as chairwoman of the Orr Shalom organization for children and youth at risk.
+Together, they also founded The Social Solidarity Foundation, a public benefit organization supported by the Shashua Family Foundation, that assists in the development and growth of small businesses in Israel.
+Their daughter, Inbar Shashua Bar-Nir, serves as chairwoman of the board.

+As of 2024, Shashua and his family have donated approximately $60 million to various charitable causes, focusing on promoting economic opportunities and supporting underrepresented populations in Israel.
+These populations include ultra-Orthodox communities, Israeli-Arabs, women in STEM fields, and peripheral communities.

+The Shashua Family Foundation has also funded scholarships at Tel Aviv University (TAU), his alma mater.

+In response to the economic challenges posed by the COVID-19 pandemic, the family established the WE-19 program, a $35 million fund designed to support approximately 2,000 small businesses affected by the pandemic.